-Education breaks the cycle of poverty by preparing students for the job market and equipping with employable skills, leadership abilities, and more.
-A post-secondary (college, university, or vocational) education puts Rwanda students far ahead of the curve and equips them for the best jobs in their country!
+Education breaks the cycle of poverty by preparing students for the job market and equipping them with employable skills, leadership abilities, and more.
+A post-secondary vocational or university education puts Rwandan students far ahead of the curve and equips them for the best jobs in their country!

 The estheR college scholarShip program

 For young women, post-secondary education is key to reversing the cycle of poverty, providing knowledge, skills, confidence, and a competitive edge in the Rwandan job market.
 Completing a university degree can propel women into positions of leadership in business, nonprofits, and government.

 The Esther College Scholarship Program provides a university education for young women who demonstrate strength of character, leadership, and academic rigor, and who need assistance with college tuition and some living expenses.
 Recipients are required to attend activities hosted by Africa New Life Ministries including participation in leadership, entrepreneurship, discipleship, mentoring and professional development training.
 Scholars are also required to volunteer their time to improve their community through service.

 The scholarship is competitive and open to both sponsored and unsponsored young women who meet the academic requirements.
 Top candidates are interviewed and those who best meet the program criteria are given scholarships.
 Since the program was started in 2007, over 40 have graduated and started their careers.
 There are currently 58 young women in the program.Click Here to Give to the Esther College Scholarship Program